ezsystems/ezplatform/INSTALL.md

        > Unable to create symlink due to error code 1314: 'A required privilege is not held by the client'.
 Do you have the required Administrator-rights?
        > This is the first solution.
 But you can also edit the composer.json file by changing "symfony-assets-install": "symlink" to "symfony-assets-install": ""

-3. [Optional] Configure a VirtualHost:
+3. *Optional* Configure a VirtualHost:

     See: https://confluence.ez.no/display/EZP/Virtual+host+setup

 4. Run the Setup wizard:

+  **Note: this step in only valid for clean install and can be ignored if you are performing an upgrade.**

   In Virtual host mode access http://`<your-host-name>`/ezsetup to trigger the setup wizard.
   In Non-Virtual Host mode access eZ Publish like: http://localhost/ezp5/index.php/ezsetup